 - FM systems.
 This technology is often used in classrooms.
 It uses radio signals to send amplified sounds from a small microphone worn by the instructor, which is picked up by a receiver that the student wears.
 The sound can also be transmitted to a telecoil in a hearing aid or cochlear implant by way of a neck loop the person wears.

 - Infrared systems.
 Sound is converted into light signals which are sent to a receiver that the listener wears.
-As with FM stems, people who have hearing aids or an implant with a telecoil can pick up the signal via a neck loop.
+As with FM systems, people who have hearing aids or an implant with a telecoil can pick up the signal via a neck loop.